pop42/rome/README.md

 Prerequisites:
 * docker
+* glide

-1. First you clone the repo.
+1. First you clone the repo into your go src github.com directory
+2. cd into it
+3. Type `glide install`
-2. Then you CD into it and type `docker-compose build` to build the containers.
+2. Type `docker-compose build` to build the containers.
-3. Then type `docker-compose up` to start it.
+3. Type `docker-compose up` to start it.